WadeShuler/yii2-subscriber/Readme.md

 Create a new cron job that runs as often as you want to process the queue.
 I recommend every 5 minutes.

     /path/to/yii subscriber/cron/run

+### Replacements

+The following tags will be replaced with available info:

+    -domainUrl-
+    -name-
+    -userId-
+    -email-

+There also is a `-pretext-` tag for email templates only.
+This is so you can set the first/invisible pretext line of your HTML email for control of what shows first in the user's email client. *Note:* Your email template will have to be properly created to work properly.
+Read here for more info: https://litmus.com/blog/the-ultimate-guide-to-preview-text-support

+To use `-domainUrl-`, it must be configured in your app's config (as shown above).
+It should be the root path to your site, used for all of your links.
+This is useful for creating your unsubscribe link, inserting images, etc. It is optional.

 ### Routes